Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

-\begin{observation} Points $p_1$,$p_2$,$p_3$,$p_4$ can only be discriminated by choosing all three intervals $I$, $J$, $K$ in the solution. \end{observation} \begin{proof} Follows from the fact that none of the intervals in $\Gamma(X, C)$ that is not a member of the covering gadget $\Pi$ can discriminate the four points in $\Pi$.
-Moeover, if we do not choose $I$, then $p_3,p_4$ are not discriminated.
+\begin{observation} The points $p_1$,$p_2$,$p_3$,$p_4$ can only be discriminated by choosing all three intervals $I$, $J$, $K$ in the solution. \end{observation}

+\begin{proof} Follows from the fact that none of the intervals in $\Gamma(X, C)$, that is not a member of the covering gadget $\Pi$ can discriminate the four points in $\Pi$.
+Moreover, if we do not choose $I$, then $p_3,p_4$ are not discriminated.
 If we do not choose $J$, $p_1,p_2$ are not discrimnated.
-If we do not choose $K$, $p_2,p_3$ are not discriminated. \end{proof}
+If we do not choose $K$, $p_2,p_3$ are not discriminated (see Figure~\ref{fig:coverG}). \end{proof}

-\fullversion{The idea of the covering gadget is to forcefully cover the points placed in $K\setminus\{I\cup J\}$, so that they are covered by $K$ (which needs to be in any solution), and hence discriminated from all other points of the construction.
+The idea of the covering gadget is to forcefully cover the points placed in $K\setminus\{I\cup J\}$, so that they are covered by $K$ (which needs to be in any solution), and hence discriminated from all other points of the construction.